-- For your vegetable beds, you really only want to grow only what your family will eat and love.
-Also think about what is harder to get at stores (tender lettuce), easy to grow (peas & beans) or where the home-grown version is tastiest (tomatoes comes to mind, which is probably why it’s the #1 home-grown vegetable/fruit).
+- For vegetable beds grow only what your family will eat and love.
+Also think about what is harder to get at stores (tender lettuce), easy to grow (peas & beans) or where the home-grown version is tastiest (tomatoes comes to mind, which is probably why it’s the #1 home grown vegetable/fruit!).

 7. Cover All Bare Spaces with Mulch

 This is the biggest easy-care tip that pretty much changed the way I gardened!
 Eliminate constant weeding by covering bare areas with paper and a mulch.
 In the flower garden, use pretty dark compost, in the vegetable garden it can be straw or wood chips.
 Just cover any areas you won’t be growing in and your gardening life will be so much better!

 - Start with a layer of paper (either layers of newspaper or brown paper, or even thicker cardboard for areas you won’t be planting in) and lay it all around any plants you’ve added and cover all bare areas.